+Ideas

-Ideas: The Greater Manchester and Cheshire East Science and Innovation Audit identified that Greater Manchester has globally competitive research strengths and emerging industrial opportunities in health innovation and advanced materials.
-It also has fast growth opportunities in relation to digital, energy, and industrial biotechnology.
+The Greater Manchester and Cheshire East Science and Innovation Audit identified that Greater Manchester has globally competitive research strengths and emerging industrial opportunities in health innovation and advanced materials.
+Fast growth opportunities were identified in relation to digital, energy, and industrial biotechnology.
 The Oxford Road Corridor - with two universities, research hospitals and research, incubation and science park facilities - provides a concentration of science and research assets of international significance.